 Translation to CURE Awards

-Since one of CURE’s research priorities is to fund projects that will lead to more effective treatments for children within two to three years, our awards are two-year commitments.
+Since one of CURE’s research priorities as a childhood cancer research organization is to fund projects that will lead to more effective treatments for children within two to three years, our awards are two-year commitments.
 This ensures researchers have the time needed to pursue their projects thoroughly.

 The following projects are in the second year of their award.